jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 **Governing body**

 ### 8 Governing body of Auckland Council
-(1) The governing body of the Auckland Council must comprise a mayor and 20 members elected in accordance with the Local Electoral Act 2001.
+(1) The governing body of the Auckland Council must comprise— (a) a mayor elected in accordance with the Local Electoral Act 2001; and (b) no fewer than 5 other members and no more than 29 other members elected in accordance with the Local Electoral Act 2001.
 (2) The mayor must be elected by the electors of Auckland as a whole.

 ### 9 Mayor of Auckland